 Try concentrating on what the bass line is and how the entire band just agglomerates in a spectacle for both the eyes and ears Schism is one of the most awarded songs of Tool.
-Won a grammy as well, it is about the bifurcation of religious or non-religious institutions which crumble from within when faced by difficult times, questions or decisions.
+Won a grammy as well, it is about the bifurcation of religious or non-religious institutions that crumble from within when faced with difficult times, questions, or decisions.

 Sober is a very polite question to the religious as to why can’t we do what is inscribed in the scriptures as immoral (like drinking) and still be good people, and the list goes on.
 And yet again, his notes are impeccable, his writing, poetic, and the music, devilish.